Privacy Policy

 Disclosures to Third Parties Assisting In Our Operations.
 Deacon Health may share your PII under confidentiality agreements with other companies that work with, or on behalf of, Deacon Health to provide products and services.
 These companies may use your PII to assist Deacon Health in its operations.
 However, these companies do not have any independent right to share this information.

 Disclosures Under Special Circumstances.
 We may provide information about you to respond to subpoenas, court orders, legal process or governmental regulations, or to establish or exercise our legal rights or defend against legal claims.
-We believe it is necessary to share information in order to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or as otherwise required by law.
+We believe it is necessary to share information in order to investigate, prevent or act regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or as otherwise required by law.

 Business Transfers.
 We may share your PII with other business entities in connection with the sale, assignment, merger or other transfer of all or a portion of Deacon Health’s business to such business entity.
 We will require any such successor business entity to honor the terms of this Privacy Policy.